MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-key-trust-adfs.md

 A new AD FS farm should have a minimum of two federation servers for proper load balancing, which can be accomplished with external networking peripherals, or with using the Network Load Balancing Role included in Windows Server.

 Prepare the AD FS deployment by installing and **updating** two Windows Servers.
-Ensure the update listed below is applied to each server before continuing.

 ## Enroll for a TLS server authentication certificate